shivam-maharshi/hckn-resrch/README.md

 ### The service currently supports storing data in:
 1. Memcached
 2. Redis
-3. Files - Asnychronously for high performance using PThreads.
+3. Files - Asnychronously for high performance using PThreads in PHP & native threading library in Python.

 ## Usage